elagiaunified/my-first-project/todo-list/README.md

 ## 📄 License
 - This project is open source and available under the MIT License.
+- Part of my beginner web development portfolio.
+Check out the other projects in the main repository!

 ## 💾 Data Storage

-Tasks are stored using `localStorage`:
+- Tasks are stored using `localStorage`:
 ```javascript
 // Save tasks to localStorage
 function saveTasks() {